ZoeBrunet/phosphorylation_prediction/README.md

 ```console
 foo@bar:~$ python run_muscle.py file.fasta
 ```
 It will create an align directory in which one you will find the multiple alignment.
-The name of the output file will be inputname_align.fasta
+The name of the output file will be input_align.fasta

 ### Parameters